Gai Jatra Festival Nepal: Complete Guide to the Festival of the Cow

 In Patan Gai Jatra is celebrated similarly to Kathmandu but with less fanfare.
 If you don’t like crowds this is a better option.
 Gai Jatra in Kirtipur is celebrated a little differently due to a merging of several beliefs.

 In Kirtipur it is said that the gates of heaven open up on this day.
 People dress as Hindu gods rather than cows and dance along the streets.
-People are encourage to knock on neighbors doors and invite them to come out and dance with them.
+People are encouraged to knock on neighbors doors and invite them to come out and dance with them.

-Young girl takes part in Gai Jatra
+Young Nepali girl participating in Gai Jatra procession to honor deceased relatives

 People, young and old, who lost loved ones dress up during Gai Jatra

-The Kathmandu Gai Jatra Festival
+The Kathmandu Gai Jatra Festival Experience

 Gai Jatra this year in Kathmandu started at 8am in Basantapur (Kathmandu Durbar Square).

-It follows a short parade style route going from
+It follows a short parade style route going from:

 Basantapur (Hanumandhoka)-Maru-Jaisidewal-Lagan-Gokhal-Brhmatole-Onde-Hyumat-Jaisidewal-Kohiti-Bhimsensthan-Maru